Nilay Yapici: Early life and education

 After graduating with her B.Sc. in 2004, Yapici pursued her graduate training in Molecular Biology within the Institute of Molecular Pathology at the University of Vienna, Austria.
-Yapici was mentored by Barry Dickson during her PhD, where she explored the genetic basis of complex innate behavior in drosophila.
+Yapici was mentored by Barry Dickson during her PhD, where she explored the genetic basis of complex innate behavior in Drosophila.
 During this time, Yapici helped to discover the receptor for sex peptide.

 In 2009, Yapici completed her graduate training and then moved to America to conduct her postdoctoral studies in the lab of Leslie Vosshall at the Rockefeller University in New York City.
-Her research in the Vosshall lab continued to use drosophila as a model organism, however she began to explore the neural circuits governing feeding behavior.
-Yapici developed a method in the lab to measure drosophila food intake with high resolution.
+Her research in the Vosshall lab continued to use Drosophila as a model organism, however she began to explore the neural circuits governing feeding behavior.
+Yapici developed a method in the lab to measure Drosophila food intake with high resolution.
 She completed her postdoctoral work in 2016 before starting her own lab at Cornell University.

-Discovery of sex peptide receptor in drosophila
+Discovery of sex peptide receptor in Drosophila

-During graduate school, Yapici was a member of the group thatwere the first to characterize Drosophila sex peptide receptor (SPR), a G-coupled protein receptor expressed in the brain and ventral nerve chord as well as the female reproductive tract.
+During graduate school, Yapici was a member of the group that was the first to characterize the Drosophila sex peptide receptor (SPR), a G-coupled protein receptor expressed in the brain and ventral nerve chord as well as the female reproductive tract.
 They found through knockout studies that SRP is critical to the post-mating behavioral change, and without SPR, post-mated females continue to express behavioral phenotypes of virgins.
 They also identified TBh, important in octopamine synthesis, and VMAT, important in octopamine transport.
 They found that knockdown of these genes lead to similar behavioral phenotypes as flies lacking SRP.

-Since SPR is also expressed in the cells of organisms who do not have exposure to SP as drosophila do, the group explored alternative ligands for SPR and found myoinhibitory peptides (MIPs) to be another type of SPR ligand and they appeared to be conserved across a spectrum of invertebrates.
+Since SPR is also expressed in the cells of organisms who do not have exposure to SP as Drosophila do, the group explored alternative ligands for SPR and found myoinhibitory peptides (MIPs) to be another type of SPR ligand and they appeared to be conserved across a spectrum of invertebrates.
 Interestingly, MIPs are not derived from male sex organs as SP is, and MIPs are not necessary to promote the switch in behavior post-mating in females, while SP is necessary.

 Following this work, the group decided to patent the idea of targeting the SPR as a method of insect control.
 They proposed administration of an analogue of SP to females which will bind to SPR and cause the shift in behavior from that of a virgin to that of a post-mated female without the need for copulation.
 This could prevent copulation, and thus also egg-laying and blood-sucking in insects like mosquitoes who only suck blood after laying eggs.